-OUTSIDE THE UNITED STATES AND CANADA
+OUTSIDE THE UNITED STATES

 Government regulations in the United States require that automobiles meet specific emission regulations and safety standards.
-Therefore, vehicles built for use in the United States, its territories, and Canada may differ from those sold in other countries.
+Therefore, vehicles built for use in the United States, may differ from those sold in other countries.

 The differences may make it difficult or even impossible for your vehicle to receive satisfactory servicing in other countries.
-We strongly recommend that you NOT take your Mazda outside these areas.
+We strongly recommend that you NOT take your Mazda outside the United States.
+However, in the event that you are moving to Canada permanently, Mazda vehicles built for use in the United States could be eligible for exportation to Canada with specific vehicle modifications to comply with the Canadian Motor Vehicle Safety requirements.